About this site

 First, I realized the query part of a URL is too easily lost.
 Looking for alternatives, I discovered Fossil allowed /wiki/Baz+foo instead of /wiki?name=Baz+foo.
 I didn’t link to my site from many places, yet I still noticed that spaces encoded as + in the path part of the URL were sometimes a problem for linking and automatic URL detection.
 Encoding spaces as %20 worked more often but looked even uglier.
 Eventually, I gave up on the idea of page names with the full title.

 When I migrated off Fossil, I dropped the /wiki/ part.
-My current URL format is one or more lower-case words in the English alphabet joined by dashes:
+My current URL format is one or more lowercase English words joined by dashes:

 https://dbohdan.com/internet-communities